 Need help? eMail me

-These eagle scouts will be honored with the more than 320 eagle scouts in the Three Fires Council Eagle Class of 2016 at the Gathering of Eagles Banquet on February 17, 2017 at the Sheridan Lisle Hotel (formerly the Wyndham.)
-The 2016 Eagles should have received their invitations.
+These eagle scouts will be honored with the more than 300 eagle scouts in the Three Fires Council Eagle Class of 2018 at the Gathering of Eagles Banquet on February 15, 2019 at the Sheridan Lisle Hotel.
+The 2018 Eagles should have received their invitations.
 See the Three Fires Council web site for more details if you would like to attend or sponsor an eagle.

 Thanks to all the unit leaders, unit committees, merit badge counselors, coaches, parents, fellow scouts and friends who helped these scouts achieve the Eagle rank.
 Also, a big thank you to the Indian Prairie District Advancement Committee who contributed hundreds of hours assisting and reviewing these candidates: Mark Baker, Jack Koberstine, Bill Marineau, Tim Maurer, Dave Rypka, Julie Rypka, and Vinton Trowbridge.

-We’re looking for an outstanding Eagle Scout to represent the Class of 2016 at the Three Fires Council Eagle Recognition Dinner being held on February 17, 2017.
-Only one Scout will be chosen to deliver a speech on behalf of all 2016 Eagle Scouts.
-This Scout must have had his Eagle Board of Review in the year 2016 to qualify for this honor.
+We’re looking for an outstanding Eagle Scout to represent the Class of 2018 at the Three Fires Council Eagle Recognition Dinner being held on February 15, 2019.
+Only one Scout will be chosen to deliver a speech on behalf of all 2018 Eagle Scouts.
+This Scout must have had his Eagle Board of Review in the year 2018 to qualify for this honor.
 The Scout who is chosen will receive a $500.00 scholarship.
-If this is something you’d be interested in, fill out & return your AUDITION FORM by mail or email by January 4, 2017.
-Instructions are contained in the form.
+For more information and to register (by January 4, 2019) see: https://scoutingevent.com/127-21578.

 The Adams Service Project of the Year Award recognizes one valuable eagle project of an exceptional nature within each council.
+Each council submits its winner to the regional level competition.
 Eagles may self-nominate.
-Nominations are due to the Three Fires Council office by January 21.
+Nominations for 2018 eagle projects are due to the Three Fires Council office by January 21.
 For more information see: